If you came here looking for The Dabbling Mum online magazine, it closed down back in 2015.

 Even when the entrepreneurial bug beckoned me, and I started a homebased freelance business and online magazine, I was still able to put that business on the backburner any time it interfered with my ultimate dream of being a 50’s housewife and mommy.

 With each new piece I created, I began to find myself again.
-The stress became more manageable, the anger outbursts lessened, my self-esteem increased, the irrational fear that had been stifling me for so long began to subside, and most importantly, I began to find my happy place—a place outside of being mom, wife, and entrepreneur.
+The stress and insomnia became more manageable, the loneliness seemed more bearable, my self-esteem increased, the anger outbursts lessened, the irrational fear that had been stifling me for so long began to subside (became less intense), and most importantly, I began to find my happy place—a place outside of being mom, wife, daughter, and entrepreneur.

 But, I wasn't ready.